jimmy-ramani-0912/JavaScript-Interview-Questions-and-Answers/README.md

 | 12. | What is a first class function? |
 | --- | ------------------------------- |

-A first-class function is a function that can be treated like any other variabl.
+A first-class function is a function that can be treated like any other variable.
 This means that functions can be assigned to any other variable or passed as an argument or can be returned by another function or stored in data structures.

 ```js
 // Assigning a function to a variable